[Index of Königsberg Professors]

 Six professors applied for Kypke’s position: Bock, Flottwell, Hahn, Kant, Thiesen, and Watson.
 Only Bock and Kant’s names were forwarded to St. Petersburg for final selection.
 Flottwell was a full prof. of rhetoric, Hahn a full prof. of oriental languages, and Gottfried Thiesen a full prof. of medicine (1730-75).

-The Academy edition mistakenly lists J. D. Kypke as the father of G. D. Kypke (instead of as his uncle).
+The Academy edition mistakenly lists J. D. Kypke as the father of G. D. Kypke (he is his uncle).

 [Index of Königsberg Professors]